Jiageng Mao

 International Conference on Computer Vision (ICCV), 2019.

 The first attempt to tackle irregular point cloud data with discrete convolutional kernels.
-Selected as oral presentations (Top 4%).

 Honors and Awards